Do you remember when the Microsoft Surface product line hit $1 billion in sales in 2015?

 When launching a new product or marketing campaign, companies will list features, compare themselves to competitors, and talk about how socially responsible or sustainable they are.

-McKinsey released a study where they surveyed 700 global executives across 6 sectors to examine why they buy.
+Around the time of the release, McKinsey published a study where they surveyed 700 global executives across six sectors to examine why they buy.

 And their primary finding was that companies are talking past their customers by (a) falling victim the curse of knowledge, and (b) emphasizing things that customers don’t care about.